rxmachina/openfda/README.md

 ![event-country-heatmap](event-country-heatmap-rownorm-zoom.jpg)

-Histogram of counts of frequency values of each event in individual countries - a frequency cutoff of 0.9 seems reasonable.
+Histogram of counts of frequency values of each event in individual countries (excludes zero counts) - a frequency cutoff of 0.9 seems reasonable.

 ![event-frequency-histogram](event-freq-hist.jpg)